"Between sovereign states there can be no last resort except war." - Hannah Arendt

 “Martin knew nothing about America, or he would have known perfectly well that if its individual citizens, to a man, are to be believed, it always IS depressed, and always IS stagnated, and always IS at an alarming crisis, and never was otherwise; though as a body they are ready to make oath upon the Evangelists at any hour of the day or night, that it is the most thriving and prosperous of all countries on the habitable globe.” –Charles Dickens

 This course analyzes the frameworks and long-standing fault lines of American politics.
 Conventional wisdom holds that democracy in a republic requires persistent attention by citizens.
 It must be kept, not just established in one inspired moment.
 To do this, citizens need to understand the institutions of government and the dynamics of politics, and it is these that this course seeks to illuminate.
+Focusing on the national level of US politics, the course also begins with America’s founding and traces major historical themes, from expanding government institutions to party mobilization.
 By the course’s end, students should be able to identify America’s governing institutions and its essential, extra-constitutional actors.
 Along the way, current and perennial political dilemmas such as civil rights, judicial activism and presidential power will be analyzed.
-Focusing on the national level of US politics, the course also begins with America’s founding and traces major historical themes as Constitutional powers have expanded.
-Politics is said to be deciding “who gets what, when and how.”
-Just how and why power is distributed in American politics, therefore, will guide our semester.

 This course analyzes the frameworks and long-standing fault lines of American politics.
 Conventional wisdom holds that democracy in a republic requires persistent attention by citizens.
 It must be kept, not just established in one inspired moment.
 To do this, citizens need to understand the institutions of government and the dynamics of politics, and it is these that this course seeks to illuminate.
+Focusing on the national level of US politics, the course also begins with America’s founding and traces major historical themes, from expanding government institutions to party mobilization.
 By the course’s end, students should be able to identify America’s governing institutions and its essential, extra-constitutional actors.
 Along the way, current and perennial political dilemmas such as civil rights, judicial activism and presidential power will be analyzed.
-Focusing on the national level of US politics, the course also begins with America’s founding and traces major historical themes as Constitutional powers have expanded.
-Politics is said to be deciding “who gets what, when and how.”
-Just how and why power is distributed in American politics, therefore, will guide our semester.

 “Without comparison, the mind does not know how to proceed.” - Alexis de Tocqueville